Signed in as:

 We are sad to announce that on April 21, 2023, at the age of 79, David Ryder Weber (Exeter, New Hampshire), born in Greenwich Village, New York passed away.

 David Weber was a founding member of the Racial Unity Team.
 He will be dearly missed by many for his contribution to the work of racial diversity, equity, inclusion, justice, and belonging while active on the board of directors and on various committees within the organization.
-The Racial Unity Team joins together to extend our deepest sympathies to the Weber Family at this time.
+The Racial Unity Team joins together to extend our deepest sympathies to the Weber Family.

 The mission of the Racial Unity Team is “to advance relationships among people of different racial identities, increase understanding, and reduce racial bias in our communities.”
 Fostering a peaceful, loving, humanitarian view of the world is at the heart of our mission.
 Inherent in this is our focus on diversity, equity, inclusion, and justice (DEIJ) work within the public schools.